gitbls/sdm/README.md

 Once you have the apt-cacher server configured you can use the `--aptcache` *IPaddr* sdm command switch to configure the IMG system to use the APT cacher.

 If you have other existing, running Pis that you want to convert to using your apt-cacher server, copy sdm-apt-cacher to each one and execute the command 'sudo /path/to/sdm-apt-cacher client`.

+## LED Flashing

+As noted above, `--loadlocal usb,flashled` will cause the First Boot process to flash the Green Pi LED with progress/problem indicators.
+This is very useful if the Pi doesn't have a monitor attached.
+The flash codes are ("." is a short flash, and "-" is a long flash):

+* `..- ..- ..-`  &mdash; First Boot is waiting for an unmounted USB device to appear with the file `local-settings.txt` on it.
+* `... --- ...`  &mdash; An error was found in `local-settings.txt`.
+Errors can include:
+    * ssid or password are not specified, or are the null string
+    * An invalid WiFi Country was specified
+    * An invalid Keymap, Locale, or Timezone was specified
+* `-- -- -- --`  &mdash; WiFi did not connect
+* `..... ..... .....`  &mdash; WiFi connected
+* `.-.-.- .-.-.- .-.-.- .-.-.-`  &mdash; Internet is accessible
+* `-.-.-. -.-.-. -.-.-. -.-.-.`  &mdash; Internet is not accessible

 ## Compatibility &mdash; Non-Pi Linux and Pi 32-bit vs 64-bit